 Recent student survey data reveals that some non-traditional students are interested in study abroad experiences, but are deterred from participating in traditional study abroad offerings primarily due to cost, full-time jobs, or family obligations.
-Global Hybrid Courses subsidized by the Walker Travel Fund will provide opportunities for all Walker School students to have an international experience.
+Walker Global Hybrid Courses subsidized by the Walker Travel Fund will provide opportunities for all Walker School students to have an international experience.

-Request for Proposals:
+Request for Proposals

 - To submit your proposal, please complete the Walker Global Hybrid Course - Faculty Proposal form.

-- Please submit by May 1, 2012 to be considered for the 2013-2014 academic year.
+- Please submit by January 15, 2015 to be considered for the 2015-2016 academic year.

-- Decisions will be communicated by June 1, 2012.
+- Decisions will be communicated by February 15, 2015.

-All proposals for the 2013-2014 Academic year must be submitted by May 1, 2012.
-Following review and approval, a decision will be communicated to you by June 1, 2012.
+All proposals for the 2015-2016 Academic year must be submitted by January 15, 2015.
+Following review and approval, decisions will be communicated by February 15, 2015.

 rate for an online course for the term the course is offered.
 If faculty opt to co-teach

 Reasonable Travel expenses including airfare, accommodation, meals, transportation and an international cell phone will be provided for one faculty only.
 Travel expenses for the second faculty may be covered if the course enrollment covers the cost of the additional expenses.

-Marketing and Recruitment:
+Marketing and Recruitment

 Marketing efforts will be coordinated by the WSBT Global Programs office.
 Faculty Leaders are expected to support the marketing and recruitment efforts to ensure sufficient enrollment in their course through class visits and other special events.